110.1Initial Appearance & First Appearance

 - Set bail and inform defendant of release conditions.
 G.S.
 15A-411(e).
 See related entries on Pretrial Release.

 - A magistrate may appoint counsel for a non-capital charge, if the magistrate is so authorized by the chief district court judge.
 G.S.
 7A-146(11); 7A-292(15).

 - When to Hold It

-A first appearance must be held before a district court judge or, if unavailable, before a superior court clerk (or a magistrate, if the clerk is also unavailable), within 72 hours from the time that the defendant was taken into custody or at the first regular session of district court held in the county, whichever occurs first.
+A first appearance must be held before a district court judge within 72 hours from the time that the defendant was taken into custody or at the first regular session of district court held in the county, whichever occurs first.
 G.S.
-15A-601(c), (e) (effective December 1, 2021; prior to this date, the time limit was 96 hours and magistrates were not authorized to conduct a first appearance).
+15A-601(c), (e) (effective December 1, 2021; prior to this date, the time limit was 96 hours).
+If a judge is unavailable, the first appearance may be conducted by the clerk of superior court; if the clerk is unavailable, the first appearance may be conducted by a magistrate.
+G.S.
+15A-601(e).
 The 72-hour time limitation does not apply if the defendant has been released from custody or was never taken into custody.
+G.S.
+15A-601(c).
+Additionally, "if “the courthouse is closed for transactions for a period longer than 72 hours,” the permissible time period is extended and a first appearance must be held within 96 hours after the defendant is taken into custody or at the first regular session of the district court in the county, whichever is first.
 G.S.
 15A-601(c).

 - Basic Requirements/Procedure

 - Waiver of first appearance.
 G.S.
 15A-601(d).
 Note that defendant may not actually “waive” a first appearance, but the defendant need not personally appear if represented by counsel at the hearing.
 G.S.
 15A-601(d).

 - Judge must warn defendant of right against self-incrimination.
 G.S.
 15A-602.